cartin/mytest/readme.txt

-This is a git test file.
+This was a git test file.
 Git is a distributed version control system.
-Git is free software under the GPL. git tracks changes of files. testing a branch
+Git is free software under the GPL.
+Git tracks changes of files.
+Testing a branch
-Creating a new branch is quick and simple. learning fast-forward and no-ff
+Creating a new branch is quick and simple.
+Learning fast-forward and no-ff